 If you've read the book, you may think you know where this is all going, but Firefly Lane includes a few twists to give it life beyond a single season.
 While the actions of Netflix’s Firefly Lane closely mirror the events of the book, they do diverge in a few different spots — for the drama, obviously.
 So, if you’re hoping that the big mystery is wrapped up by the end, well… maybe quell that hope right now.

 If you're new to Tully and Kate's world, everything is told in flashbacks, jumping between the '70s, '80s, '90s, and early 2000s; so it’s got the dramatics of Big Little Lies and the timeline of This Is Us, only way more confusing.
 It can be a little hard to follow along with every single thread as the narrative weaves back and forth and due to the fact that we learn about some events before we actually see them happen.
-So, in lieu of a straight recap, we're breaking down the events of Firefly Lane decade by decade, starting from the very beginning.
+So, in lieu of a straight episode-by-episode recap, we're breaking down the events of Firefly Lane decade by decade, starting from the very beginning.

 Episode 1: “Hello Yellow Brick Road”

 The long and the short of it is this: Tully is having a very rough childhood.
 Her hippie mom, Cloud a.k.a Dorothy (Beau Garrett), takes her young daughter to a protest and as soon as the two start marching, Tully finds herself lost in a crowd of strangers.
 Not knowing where to go, let alone what to do, Tully makes her way to a park bench where she curls up and cries.
 This little moment may seem insignificant at the time — most people remember getting lost in a Target or a grocery store as a kid — but this moment sticks with Tully for the rest of her life.